 Guide to Choosing a Folding Saw

-There are some important things you should keep in mind when choosing a folding saw – such as length of the blade, weight, number of teeth per inch, availability of replacement blades, and so on.
+You should keep some important things in mind when choosing a folding saw – such as length of the blade, weight, number of teeth per inch, availability of replacement blades, and so on.
 Below you’ll find the most important factors to consider when choosing a folding saw.

 Intended Use for the Folding Saw